-For 100 years following a birth, only the registrant, immediate family members, the registrant's Oregon registered domestic partner, legal representatives (includes legal guardians or persons with power of attorney), and persons licensed in Oregon under ORS 703.430 may order birth records.
+For 100 years following a birth, only the registrant, immediate family members, the registrant's Oregon registered domestic partner, and legal representatives (includes legal guardians or persons with power of attorney) may order birth records.
 Government agencies may order if the records are needed in the course of their work or to prevent fraud.

 Death, Marriage, Divorce, Domestic Partnership, & Dissolution of Domestic Partnership Certificates

 Access to death, marriage, divorce and Oregon registered domestic partnership records filed in the State Vital Records office is restricted for 50 years after the date of the event.
-During the first 50 years the following persons may order: family members and their legal representatives, persons or organizations with a personal or property right, government agencies, and persons licensed in Oregon under ORS 703.430.
+During the first 50 years the following persons may order: family members and their legal representatives, persons or organizations with a personal or property right, and government agencies.

 Links To Information About Ordering Vital Records